Beyond-jQuery/book/manuscript/dom-manipulation.md

 {title="Move elements after and as the last child of another element - DOM API - all modern browsers + IE8", lang=javascript}
 ~~~~~~~
-flavors.insertBefore(document.querySelector('.unassigned > li'),
+flavors.insertBefore(
-  strawberry);
+  document.querySelector('.unassigned > li'), strawberry);

 document.querySelector('.types').appendChild(
   document.querySelector('.unassigned > li'));
 ~~~~~~~

-In the first line, we're moving the "rocky road" element from the unassigned list into the flavors list.
+In the first statement, we're moving the "rocky road" element from the unassigned list into the flavors list.
 The flavors list is our parent element, as expected.
 The target is the first list item child of the unassigned list, which happens to be the "rocky road" `<li>`.
 And the reference node is the strawberry item in the flavors list, since we want to move "rocky road" before this element.

-We want to move the "gelato" list item to the _end_ of the types list.
+We also want to move the unassigned "gelato" list item to the _end_ of the types list.
 The simplest way to do this is to make use of `appendChild`.
-As the `insertBefore` method, `appendChild` also expects to be called on the parent of the node we plan to move.
-This parent is the types list.
-The `appendChild` method only takes one argument - the element to move to the last child of the parent element.
+As with the `insertBefore` method, `appendChild` expects to be called on the parent of the node we plan to move - the "types" list.
+The `appendChild` method only takes one argument - the element that is to become the last child of the parent element.
 At this point, the "gelato" item is the first `<li>` child in the unassigned list, so we can use the same selector as used to locate the target element in our `insertBefore` statement.

 That was all surprisingly easy, wasn't it?
 The DOM API may not be as scary as many make it out to be!